soulspace-org/overarch/doc/usage.md

 only these elements will be included in the Structurizr workspace.

 # Template Based Artifact Generation
-*Experimental*

 Overarch can generate artifacts for model elements via templates.
 The model elements, to which a template is applied, are selected via criteria.
 A template can be applied to the collection of selected elements or to each element of the collection.

-Overarch supports
-* forward engineering
+The use cases of the tempates range from reports up to automatic code generation.

-* protected areas for handwritten content in generated artifacts
+Overarch supports forward engineering protected areas for manually written content in generated artifacts

 ## Generation Configuration